Oh, Hi There!

-With the right molds and tools, I will begin creating brooches, earrings, and bracelets.
-They, too, will be sleek and simple that can be worn with any type of outfit.
+With the right supplies, I will begin creating brooches, earrings, bracelets, and also, considering stained glass home decor.
+Like the necklaces, they will all be sleek conversational pieces.
 Stay tuned as we shape our Etsy shop into this new conception.

 Where can you find Ledbelly products?

 At this time, Ledbelly products are only sold online at Etsy.
 I welcome you to touch base with me if you would like to make an appointment in the coming months.
 I hope to participate in fairs around San Diego and maybe even, Texas.

 With all this reported, I can't thank you enough.
 I very much appreciate your admiration and appreciation for Ledbelly and everything I do.
 I couldn't be where I am at without my family, friends, and fans.
 If ever you have a question regarding any of the products, please don't hesitate to contact me.
 I am always happy to provide as much details as possible.
 Thank you for all the love and support throughout these years!

 Owner and Operator